r4ds/bookclub-shinyui/README.md

-# R4DS Outstanding User Interfaces with Shiny Book Club
+# DSLC Outstanding User Interfaces with Shiny Book Club

 ALSO ADD PLACEHOLDERS FOR ALL CHAPTERS BY COPYING 01.Rmd (IDEALLY ALSO UPDATE TITLES WITHIN THE FILES), THEN DELETE THIS SENTENCE.

-Welcome to the R4DS Outstanding User Interfaces with Shiny Book Club!
+Welcome to the DSLC Outstanding User Interfaces with Shiny Book Club!

 We are working together to read [_Outstanding User Interfaces with Shiny_](https://unleash-shiny.rinterface.com/index.html) by David Granjon (Chapman & Hall, copyright August 31, 2022, [9780367645267](https://www.routledge.com/Outstanding-User-Interfaces-with-Shiny/Granjon/p/book/9780367645267)).
-Join the [#book_club-shinyui](https://rfordatascience.slack.com/archives/C04JGCCFUJD) channel on the [R4DS Slack](https://r4ds.io/join) to participate.
+Join the [#book_club-shinyui](https://dslcio.slack.com/archives/C04JGCCFUJD) channel on the [DSLC Slack](https://dslc.io/join) to participate.
-As we read, we are producing [notes about the book](https://r4ds.io/shinyui).
+As we read, we are producing [notes about the book](https://dslc.io/shinyui).

 ## Meeting Schedule

-If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-shinyui](https://rfordatascience.slack.com/archives/C04JGCCFUJD) channel on Slack)!
+If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-shinyui](https://dslcio.slack.com/archives/C04JGCCFUJD) channel on Slack)!

 - Cohort 1 (started 2023-02-14, finished 2023-10-03): [meeting videos](https://youtube.com/playlist?list=PL3x6DOfs2NGj-2gwtHsnJ0CwpoChYjrh6)